Waziup/learning-center-content/content/en/solutions/water_quality/index.md

-In this guide, we will look at how to monitor water quality through interfacing Gravity Analog TDS Sensor with WaziDev and read the value in 16×2 LCD Display.
+In this guide, we will look at how to monitor water quality through interfacing Gravity Analog TDS Sensor with WaziDev and read the value in an OLED Display.
 Since TDS Value depends upon the temperature.
 So we will also add DS18B20 Waterproof Temperature Sensor to measure Water Temperature.

 Here's what we will be learning: